opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 (2) Parties in medical negligence claims must comply with the terms of the Protocol for Medical Negligence Claims at Appendix E of these Practice Directions (“**the protocol**”) both in substance and spirit.
 A breach by one party will not exempt the other parties in the claim from following the protocol.

 (3) In exercising its discretion as to costs, the Court will consider compliance with the protocol.
-If non-compliance with the protocol has led to unnecessary costs, the Court may make, inter alia, the following orders:
+If non-compliance with the protocol has led to unnecessary costs, the Court may make, *inter alia*, the following orders:

 >(a) an order disallowing a defaulting party his costs, or some part of his costs, even if he succeeds;